Central Issuance of Driver Licenses and ID Cards

 Yes.
 In fact the majority of U.S. states have moved to centralized production of driver licenses and ID cards for the same reasons as Connecticut did.
 This method enables us to increase the security of the card itself as well as the overall issuance process.
 This protects you from identity fraud as well as enables us to work more efficiently to improve our service to you.

 Is a Temporary Paper Credential (TPC) issued when an address change or name change is made to the driver license?

 A Temporary Paper Credential is issued when the customer makes a material change.
 The customer must wait to receive the new license by mail.
-A customer can retain the license if there are no material changes.
-If a material change (e.g., a name change, DOB, upgrade, downgrade, etc.) is made to the credential then a surrender is required.
+Customer can retain the license or ID provided there are no changes other than the address.
 For address changes, there is no change in the procedure of notifying DMV of the new address.
 A marker can be used to write the new address on the reverse side of the TPC.